kwonus/Quelle/Quelle-AVX.md

    - @review		 (review history)
    - @initialize	  (clear all history)

-Each syntax category has either explicit and/or implicit actions.
+Each command has either a single explicit action or any number of implicit actions.
 Explicit actions begin with the @ symbol, immediately followed by the explicit verb.
 Implicit actions are inferred by the syntax of the command.

 ### IV.
 Fundamental Quelle Commands